 There’s an app for everything, including identifying unknown or blocked numbers as they come to your phone.
 (We don’t recommend relying on Siri’s suggestions.)
 One of the most popular apps is TrapCall.
 This app is available for both iOS and Android devices.

-It tells you the number of anonymous calls in real-time and can automatically block spam for you.
+It tells you the number of anonymous calls in real-time and can automatically block spam.
 It does notify you when it blocks a call, just in case you want to call back.
-But you can create a blacklist, and when they call, the app plays a message claiming your number was disconnected.
+But you can create a blocklist, and when they call, the app plays a message claiming your number was disconnected.

 And fake numbers aren’t a problem, either.
 TrapCall forces callers to identify themselves before letting their calls go through.
 Get your first week of TrapCall free.
-Then it’s $3.95 a month for a single user or $7.95 for the premium package.
+Then it’s $3.95 monthly for a single user or $7.95 for the premium package.

 The premium package allows you to record incoming calls and the option to play a warning message to make sure whatever you do complies with your state’s laws.
 The warning is not mandatory.

 There are other caller ID apps out there, as well, like Truecaller.
 Tap or click here to learn more about Truecaller.

 For all those unknown callers

 The goal of identifying unknown phone numbers is to block those you don’t want to speak to.
-If you have an iPhone, you can take a more extreme step and automatically block numbers that aren’t in your Contacts list.
+If you have an iPhone, you can take a more extreme step and automatically block numbers that aren’t on your Contacts list.

 This feature is called Silence Unknown Callers.
 Calls from numbers not in your Contacts will still go to your voicemail and appear in your recent calls list, but your phone won’t ring for them.